 - Make sure the stabilizer is now centered in the body tube at the front and rear and the elevons have the same amount of clearance on both sides of the body tube.
 Glue the stabilizer in place.

 - Test fit the wing into the slot in the body tube, then make sure the wing is centered front and back and glue in place when correct.
+You may need to trim a small amount of the coupler out of the pre-cut wing slot if you glued it in past the slot.

 - Glue the vertical stab in place in the rear keeping it perpendicular to the wing and horizontal stabilizer.
 Apply a fillet inside the tube and on the outside.